rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ### Running behind a proxy

-RStudio Server Pro is commonly run behind a reverse proxy.
+RStudio Workbench is commonly run behind a reverse proxy.

 !!! quote "From wikipedia:"